I could think of a million reasons why you couldn’t die.

 We were supposed to have another baby.
 Our daughter was supposed to be a big sister.

-You needed to leave to meet your best friend’s new son and all the other babies that have been born since you have passed.
+You needed to meet your best friend’s new son and all the other babies that have been born since you have passed.
 It still hurts my heart to think that they have all been born into a “post-Bryon” world.

 Some of the reasons that I didn’t want you to die were self serving.
 You always took care of everything.
 I didn’t know how I was going to do it without you.
 I was pretty helpless before all this happened.
 I wanted things to go back to normal.